dsg753/groq-AI-chatbot/README.md

 - **AI Responses**: The chatbot uses the Groq API to generate responses based on user inputs.
 - **User Interaction**: Continuous user interaction until the user types "exit" or "quit" to exit.
 - **Error Handling**: Graceful handling of API errors.
+- **User profile management**: The bot can recall old chat information

 ## How to Run